dfelinto/blender-manual/manual/addons/import_export/mesh_uv_layout.rst

 Format
    Select the type of image file to save (``.png``, ``.eps``, ``.svg``).
 Size
-   select the size of the image in pixels.
-The image be square.
+   Select the size of the image in pixels.
 Fill Opacity
    Set the opacity of the fill.